Pablo Pakula

 If you have any questions, please write to pablopakula @ gmail.com with GALERA PERFORMA as the subject of your email.

-Video in Spanish of he 1st informative chat (3/04/2021)
+Video in Spanish of the project's soft launch (3/04/2021)

 Picture